 - Leave the investigating to the authorities.
 While it is tempting to start your own "investigation" prior to contacting the authorities — especially if you think it is possible that the child is "making it up" — resist this temptation.
 Let the proper authorities step in and take control of the matter.
 Documentation is critical.
 As with any important issue at camp, documentation is key to ensuring that the authorities have what they need to proceed with their investigation.

 - Vigilant staff supervision is key to keeping campers from harming each other.
-In most of the situations explained by callers, the allegation of camper-to-camper abuse came in those moments when staff were not directly engaged with campers — shower time, trips to the restroom, changing for the pool, and so on.
+In most of the situations explained by callers, the allegation of camper-to-camper abuse came in those moments when staff were not directly engaged with campers — shower time, trips to the restroom and changing for the pool.
 It is imperative that your staff be trained to be even more attentive, active, and involved during these vulnerable times.
 If your camp does not have staff sleeping in the same room with campers, you must consider what you are doing to ensure no inappropriate behavior occurs during nighttime hours.

 - Establish and enforce policies regarding staff never being alone with a camper.
 Your supervision and counseling policies should ensure that one staff person is never alone and out of sight of others with one camper.
 Is your staff-to-camper ratio high enough to ensure that one staff person cannot be alone with a camper, especially in unique times such as the middle of the night when a camper needs to use the restroom?
 Develop policies and procedures that support staff in avoiding one-on-one situations, and practice strategies for avoiding these types of situations.